Improving Transferable Targeted Attacks with Feature Tuning Mixup: Experiments

 \textbf{Baseline attacks.} We mainly compare our FTM against ten existing techniques: DI \cite{XieZZBWRY19}, RDI \cite{zou2020improving}, MI \cite{DongLPS0HL18}, TI \cite{DongPSZ19}, SI \cite{LinS00H20}, VT \cite{Wang021}, Admix \cite{Wang_2021_admix}, ODI \cite{Byun_2022_CVPR}, SU~\cite{Wei_2023_CVPR}, and CFM~\cite{byun2023introducing}.
 We primarily reference CFM, the current state-of-the-art method for targeted transfer-based attacks that requires no additional training dataset.
 MI and TI techniques apply across all attack methods, so we omit the `MI-TI' prefix in our references.
 RDI serves as a common baseline technique in most cases.
 For DI, RDI, TI, SI, Admix, and ODI, we follow the configurations specified in CFM.
 For Admix, we also follow CFM to set the mixing weight to $w=0.2$ and use $N=3$ mixed images (i.e., $m_2=3$ in \cite{Wang_2021_admix}).
 Given Admix's computational intensity, we set the number of scale images in Admix to 1 (i.e., $m_1=1$ in \cite{Wang_2021_admix}) unless otherwise specified.
 We report the results for ODI instead of RDI-ODI, as ODI performs similarly to RDI-ODI~\cite{Byun_2022_CVPR,byun2023introducing}.
 For SU and CFM, we use the original settings from their papers.

-\textbf{Settings for our FTM method.} We set the mixing ratio $\beta$ to 0.01.
+\textbf{Settings for our FTM.} We set the mixing ratio $\beta$ to 0.01.
 For FTM-E, we set the number of perturbed models to 2 for all experiments due to the computational cost.
-We follow CFM to only perturb network layers where the feature map size is smaller than or equal to $\frac{1}{16}$ of the image size.
+Following CFM, we avoid perturbing shallow layers because their low-level features vary signiﬁcantly with input transforms and may cause excessive disturbance during attacks, as explained in CFM’s paper.
+Specifically, we perturb layers where the feature map size is smaller than or equal to $\frac{1}{16}$ of the image size.
+For a pure ViT, we select the outputs of all fully-connected layers.
 We sample $\bm{\alpha}_{k,i}$ from $\mathcal{U}(0, 0.75)$, i.e., $\alpha_{max}=0.75$.
 We set the probability $p$ to $0.1$.